mdjahan/3PGHydro/README.md

 # 3-PG-Hydro V2
 New code will be released soon.

 Version 2 integrates main parts of 3-PGmix (Forrester, 2014 (https://doi.org/10.1016/j.ecolmodel.2013.12.021); Forrester et al., 2014 (https://doi.org/10.1186/s40663-014-0017-0); Forrester & Tang, 2016 (https://doi.org/10.1016/j.ecolmodel.2015.07.010); Trotsiuk et al., 2020 (https://doi.org/10.1111/2041-210X.13474)).
+This includes light concurrency by simulation of light absorption processes with vertically and horizontally heterogeneous canopies.
+Moreover, concurrency for soil water, trees with deeper tooting system can thus have more exccess in a mixed stand.

 ## V1.1
 3-PG-Hydro is available as an R-package, Coding by Anja Nölte & Marc Djahangard.